Events in March

 March sees early spring blooms, while the weather is beginning to warm up and daylight is lengthening, with lots of activities to get you out and about this month and with Easter so early this year, there's lots going on, so grab your diary and make the most of these great events.

-Family events and activities (and early Easter fun!)
+Family events and activities

-March sees the last regular stargazing event this winter in Dalby Forest with Scarborough and Ryedale Astronomical Society (8 - 9.30pm 2 March).
+March sees the last regular stargazing event this winter in Dalby Forest with Scarborough and Ryedale Astronomical Society (8 - 9.30pm 1 March).
 Free to attend (charitable donations welcome), these events will return in October.

-National Trust Rangers also run a series of guided walks throughout the year; find out about Industrial Intrigue in Ravenscar (8 March) and coastal woodland on their Hayburn Wyke Wonder (27 March); see their Event's Calendar for dates throughout the year.
+National Trust Rangers also run a series of guided walks throughout the year; find out about Industrial Intrigue in Ravenscar (7 March) and coastal woodland on their Hayburn Wyke Wonder (16 April); see their Event's Calendar for dates throughout the year.

 Other great events and exhibitions